svadivazhagu/National-Water-Use-Choropleth/README.md

 ## Achievements

 ### Technical
-- Complete data reshaping

-- Interactivity through tooltips
+- Complete data reshaping: I took a dataset that had over 140 columns and determined which ones I needed, stripped those from the original datset, and then created a new column, `per_capita` using the columns I had extracted.

+- Interactivity through tooltips: I created an `onhover`-based tooltip system that helped users interact with the graphs to hover over the particular county they're interested in to reveal the value for that county, per the attribute whose graph they are currently on.
 - Website runs smoothly- operations only run when the user calls for it.
+This means that the loading time for the website is extremely fast despite it rendering 3 d3 graphs.

-- Data shaping of units to normalize to one standard unit
+- Data shaping of units to normalize to one standard unit: In the dataset the values were not equal in terms of the unit, they should be based around one unit of whatever metric was based off of; for example M/gal to gal or thousand people/individual person.
+I rewrote this and created a new csv using this system.
-- Creation of new column (not previously in USGS dataset)
-- Minification of code to prevent security flaws/expose vulnerabilities
+- Creation of new column (not previously in USGS dataset) USGS should have done some research into water use per capita and strategies for minimizing water consumption.
+While I didn't have time to do the latter,  I definitely did the former and extracted daily water use alongside with population statistics to determine water use per capita per day for more insights to be drawn from the graphs.
+- Minification of code to prevent security flaws/expose vulnerabilities and making it HTTPS by default: Security concerns are huge with web development and two things I did with my project- minifying the JavaScript code within the HTML to prevent external attackers reading it, and making it HTTPS to enhance the security and verifiability of the site.
 - Creating logarithmic scaling for each data point to make interpretation of the vis more sensible and to ensure large quantities wouldn't be expressed so pronouncedly and emphasize the differences between small quantities.

 ### Design
-- Colormaps tailored to attribute
-- Scale for understanding
+- Colormaps tailored to attribute: I spent a lot of time identifying colormaps whose scaling was most correlational to the scaling in the dataset I was working with.
+For example, data that fluctuates rapidly does not befit a cyclical colormap, which is why I didn't use Sinebow for the Daily Water Use category, but for the Per Capita graph instead, as the data is more balanced in terms of distribution with that column.

+- Scale for understanding: I provided a scale with the 0%, 50%, and 100% quantiles included to give a visual mapping to the data so viewers could generally get a feeling of what the quantifiable values were for the colors.
+While they can just hover over it to see the individual measurement, including a legend is important so they can get a general feel of how the data is shaped in overall.

-- Text changing automatically in response to map selected
+- Text changing automatically in response to map selected: All the text ranging from the title to the subheading change in response to what option the user selects, ensuring that they see only relevant information.
-- Research in perceptual differences in color channels to discover most efficient color scale with respect to variances in data.
+- Research in perceptual differences in color channels to discover most efficient color scale with respect to variances in data: Going from the previous achievement about color scales, the actual scaling technique was also different in each colorscale.
+For example, the Cubehelix scaling is much slower in respect to the blues and greens than the magma color scale, which aims to make the differences between those colors more well known.
+- History of interaction with the visualization: So that the user can keep an interactive history of their interaction with the visualization, I added a black border around counties they have hovered on, as a sort of history for the user.
+They can keep track of where they've looked or make the border of the county well-defined this way.
+This solves the problem of being unable to individually distinguish a county's values due to the lack of border lines.
+The user can interact with the graph to select and highlight the border of the counties they've interacted with.

 ---